Merkoba/Bone/README.md

 Proportions for each tiled webview can be configured.

+Supports multiple workspaces.
+Presets can be autostarted to start each on a space.

 ### Installation

 Creating a build is recommended so the application's config files don't reside in the generic Electron directory.